agale123/world-cup/worldcup/README.md

 ## Deploy

+Install the Angular CLI with the command `npm install -g @angular/cli`.
 Run `ng build --prod` to get a compiled bundle.
 Then run `gcloud app deploy`.

 ## Further help